UK government to study cryptocurrency risks in more detail

 Britain’s fintech sector enjoyed a record year in 2017, with 1.3 billion pounds invested with over half the funding from abroad, and there was no desire to shift gears or resort to complacency, Glen said.

+Innovate Finance and the City of London Corporation, the municipal authority the runs the historic financial district, launched a FinTech Strategy Group on Monday.

+It will bring together senior officials from the industry, banks and regulators to advise on maintaining the sector’s competitiveness.

-Reporting by Huw Jones and Emma Rumney; Editing by Edmund Blair
+Reporting by Huw Jones and Emma Rumney; Editing by Edmund Blair and Alexander Smith